Current research projects /Completed research projects /

 People with chronic migraine can struggle with day-to-day life.
 They find it hard to work, spend time with family, or exercise.
 Many people with migraine have trouble sleeping, and this in turn exacerbates their migraines.

-Some small studies are demonstrating that improving insomnia can offer patients something to prevent migraines, and this work by Dr Crawford and team will help establish whether improving insomnia by using a digital CBT-I intervention can reduce migraines.
-It will aid the design of a subsequent, larger trial which - if successful - could enable digital CBT-I to be offered as a treatment to patients with migraine, with the potential to significantly improve their quality of life.
+This study found that using a digital CBT-I intervention can reduce insomnia in some cases of migraine.
+The project also provided valuable insight into how best to design a subsequent, larger clinical trial which - if successful - could enable digital CBT-I to be offered as a treatment to patients with migraines, with the potential to significantly improve their quality of life.

 Related projects